 Hey there, welcome!

-I am now a Ph.D. student at Stanford University, working with Prof. Chris Manning on relation extraction and knowledge base construction.
+I am a Ph.D. student at Stanford University.
+I am fortunate to be working with Prof. Curtis Langlotz in the medical school and Prof. Chris Manning in the NLP group on information extraction and its application in medicine.
 Previously I have worked with Prof. Russ Altman on biomedical relation extraction and knowledge discovery.

 Before that, I obtained a M.S. degree in the Computer Science Department at Stanford University, with focus on Artificial Intelligence and Human-Computer Interaction.
 I also obtained a bachelor's degree from the Department of Electronic Engineering at Tsinghua University, China.

 My work has been primarily focused on knowledge - both acquiring knowledge from text, and using structured knowledge to power downstream applications.
-For the former, I've worked on ontology, information retrieval and natural language processing.
-For the latter, biomedical knowledge discovery is one of the most exciting applications.
+For the former, I've worked on natural language processing, information retrieval and ontology.
+For the latter, clinical informatics and biomedical knowledge discovery are the most exciting applications.

 Here are some of my publications: